lepotatoguy/bracu-cgpa-module/bracu_cgpa_calc/README.md

 ```
 ## Note
 - I have tried to implement all the functionalities, it might have some bugs also.
 Please ignore that or please contact me email to notify me about the bug.
 I will try to give proper credits to that too.
+And you are welcome to give your valuable opinion and suggestions.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

+## CHANGELOG:

+1.0.1:
+- Fixed: Removing Courses: Wrong course was getting removed.
+- Fixed: Checking Courses Attempted: It was showing random course instead of a list.

+1.0.0:

+- Adding Courses
+- Removing Courses
+- Checking Courses Attempted
+- Get CGPA
+- Number of Credits Attempted